 If sealed correctly preserves will last in your pantry for a year!

-This recipe for strawberry jam combines figs and strawberries – it’s a great combination because the figs really give the berries a great depth of flavor and though you may have never added Chinese Five Spice or curry to a jam recipe, I know you're going to love this - it's just fabulous!
+Combining figs and strawberries is great because the figs really give the berries a great depth of flavor.
+Chinese Five Spice or curry to a jam recipe, I know you're going to love this - it's just fabulous!

 Essential tools to make jam